peak/s5cmd/README.md

 - Copy object in S3 - `cp s3://from-bucket/from-key s3://to-bucket/[to-key]`
 - Move object in S3 - `mv s3://from-bucket/from-key s3://to-bucket/[to-key]`
-- Delete S3 object  - `del s3://del-bucket/del-key`
+- Delete S3 object  - `rm s3://del-bucket/del-key`
-- Copy local file - `local-cp /path/to/src/file /path/to/dest[/]`
+- Copy local file - `!cp /path/to/src/file /path/to/dest[/]`
-- Move local file - `local-mv /path/to/src/file /path/to/dest[/]`
+- Move local file - `!mv /path/to/src/file /path/to/dest[/]`
-- Delete local file or (empty) directory - `local-rm /path/to/del`
+- Delete local file or (empty) directory - `!rm /path/to/del`
-- Arbitrary shell-execute - `exec commands...`
+- Arbitrary shell-execute - `! commands...`
 - Download from S3 - `get s3://from-bucket/from-key [/path/to/dest[/]]`
 - Upload to S3 - `put /path/to/src s3://to-bucket/to-key[/]`
 - Exit - `exit [exitcode]`

+### Tips

+- `! cp` and `!cp` are two different commands, the latter does the copying in Go, the former probably executes `/bin/cp`
-Comments start with a space followed by `#`.
-Empty lines are also ok.
+- Comments start with a space followed by `#`, as in " # This is a comment"
+- Empty lines are also ok

 ### Nested Commands (Basic)